Applications of emulation and Bayesian methods in heavy-ion physics: Emulation and applications to heavy-ion collisions

 \section{Emulation and applications to heavy-ion collisions}

 Most of this section covers the practicalities of building an emulator for a model.
-The last section discusses physics questions that can be studied more easily when a model emulator is available.
+The last subsection discusses physics questions that can be studied more easily when a model emulator is available.